utsavDave97/AppleInventory/README.md

 This is a JavaFX-MySQL Apple Inventory management software for those who wants to keep track of their apples.

+## Description

+This is a mid level entry inventory management software meant for small to medium size businesses.
+You can also process transactions inside this software.
+Some of the features are:
+   * Log-In / Register functionality
+   * Passwords stored in Database are **SHA-256** protected
+   * Salted passwords stored inside database
+   * Add to your stock
+   * Update your stock
+   * Delete your stock
+   * Visual sales statistics
+   * New transactions with total amount
+   * Past transactions with timestamp
+   * Search past transactions on the basis of Date / Amount
+   * Manage accounts.

 ## Build With

 * [Eclipse](https://www.eclipse.org/ide/) - The IDE we used